CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ![A still of Dai Station: a moustachioed man wearing a conductors uniform and hat, holding a regulations book](/media/ivortheengine-fandom-wiki-dai-station.jpg "Dai Station (Image from [Fandom wiki](https://static.wikia.nocookie.net/ivortheengine/images/a/a7/D1-1-.gif/revision/latest?cb=20081114013036), CC-BY-SA)")

-With the hardest bit out of the way, let's write a constraint solver!
+With the hardest bit out of the way, time to write a constraint solver!

 ## Starting point

-Turns out it is somewhat difficult to write a constraint solver; who knew?...
+Turns out writing constraint solvers is somewhat difficult; who knew?...

 I am not starting from nothing, but I'm not exactly an expert either: many years ago, as part of my undergrad, I took a course on constraint solvers.
 One of the practicals was to write one.
 Which is good, because it means I have some (distant) knowledge of how this is meant to work.
-What is not good is that my old implementation is in Java; and it is only somewhat coherent because I only got it working on my 4th "go back to the beginning, branch, and start from scratch"-attempt, with about 24 hours to go before the deadline (the branch is called `death` and the commit messages include gems like "The definition of insanity" and "YEET!")...
+What is not good is that my old implementation is in Java, and it is only somewhat coherent because I got it working on my 4th "go back to the beginning, branch, and start from scratch"-attempt, with about 24 hours to go before the deadline (the branch is called `death` and the commit messages include gems like "The definition of insanity" and "YEET!")...